 Belize is one of my favorite countries in Central America.
-It’s small enough that you can easily see the best of Belize in one week, whereas other countries like Guatemala you’ll need at least two at a bare minimum and still just barely scratch the surface.
+It’s small enough that you can easily see the best of Belize in one week, whereas in other countries like Guatemala, you’ll need at least two at a bare minimum and still just barely scratch the surface.

 Belize is also a bit of a microcosm of all the different things you can get from Central America.
 You can get Caribbean sunsets and beachside coconuts and dive one of the world’s biggest reefs one day and then be in the middle of the jungle just a few hours later.